Flux-balance laws in scalar self-force theory: Flux-balance laws

-This defines a current $\bs J_{\mc O}$ up to a closed three-form.
+The current $\bs J_{\mc O}$ is unique up to a closed three-form.
 Equation~\eqref{eqn:domega} shows that the operator $\ord{1}{\bs E}^{\ms A \ms B}$ is self-adjoint, with a choice of this current $\bs J_{\ord{1} E}$ being the symplectic current $\bs \omega$.
 Some references (see, for example,~\cite{Torres_del_Castillo1999}) use the self-adjointness of $\ord{1}{\bs E}^{\ms A \ms B}$ as the \emph{motivation} for the construction of this current, whereas the approach presented here constructs this current explicitly from the Lagrangian.

 In order to derive a flux-balance law, one needs a current that is conserved in the absence of sources.
 As described above, such a current arises in the form of the symplectic current, which depends on two solutions to the linearized field equations.
 However, one typically only has one such solution $\var \Phi_{\ms A}$; in order to form a nonzero conserved current from $\var \Phi_{\ms A}$ alone, we need a mapping from the space of solutions to the linearized field equations to itself.
 Such a mapping is called a \emph{symmetry operator}.